What Is Whiplash?

-Most cases of whiplash are caused by car accidents where the person has been rear-ended.
+Most cases are caused by car accidents where the person has been rear-ended.
 Other potential whiplash causes, while comparatively rare, can include assault, bungee jumping, roller coaster, football, falls while skiing or during equestrian events, and other high-impact activities where extreme acceleration-deceleration forces might be applied to the cervical spine.

 Whiplash is medically known as cervical acceleration-deceleration (CAD) syndrome.

 The most common symptom of whiplash is neck pain, which can range anywhere from mild to pins-and-needles tingling to excruciating.
 Other symptoms can include neck stiffness or reduced range of motion, neck instability, shoulder and/or upper back pain, or headache.
 There could also be tingling, weakness, or numbness that radiates into the shoulder and/or down the arm.

 Whiplash symptoms can be numerous, complicated, long-lasting, and hard to diagnose, which is why they are commonly known as whiplash-associated disorders.
 Concurrent injuries may also be symptomatic, such as a stinger, concussion, radiculopathy (pinched nerve with radiating pain into the arm), or shoulder injury.

 If a whiplash injury causes a person to have reduced physical or mental abilities—even if they are just temporary—it can result in increased social isolation.